ndom91/briefkasten-scrape/README.md

 $ crontab -e
 ```

-You can configure it to run each 20 minutes; add this line, and save the file:
+You can configure it to run each 20 minutes; for this, add the following line, and save the file:

 ```
 */20 * * * * docker run --rm --name briefkasten-scrape --network briefkasten_default --env-file /PATH/TO/YOUR/ENVFILE briefkasten-scrape:latest